Marketo/SilverStripe-UniversalErrorPage/README.md

 The module can be modified via a YAML file to specify a path or a particular file for a certain error code.
-To define a path specify this in a YAML config file under `GlobalErrorPage` with the name `GlobalErrorPagePath`
+To define a path specify this in a YAML config file under `UniversalErrorPage` with the name `DefaultPath`
-If no path is defined it defaults to `/var/www/error_pages/` You can also specify a page for a particular error code under `GlobalErrorPage`.
+If no path is defined it defaults to `/var/www/error_pages/` You can also specify a page for a particular error code under `UniversalErrorPage`.

 #### Sample YAML config

 ```
-GlobalErrorPage:
+UniversalErrorPage:
   ConvertOnDevBuild: true
-  GlobalErrorPagePath: '/etc/apache2/error/'
+  DefaultPath: '/etc/apache2/error/'
   404: '/etc/apache2/error/error.php'
 ```